SIROW © All rights reserved. Made by Serif. | Contact Webmaster

 Plant your King Alfred’s in late fall when the weather is much cooler and before the first frost.
 Plant them about 6 inches deep and 6 inches apart.
 Do not separate the bulbs if they are together.
 Our daffodils are hardy for our mountain climate and great around other flowers because the gophers and other animals will stay away from them.

-Soon we will be taking orders for the Large King Alfred Daffodils.
+Now taking orders for the Large King Alfred Daffodils.

 Make sure to place your orders early as these are very popular.